Fee Payments/Refund Policy

 Good examples of properly fitting PFDs:

-Can I wear a waist-style inflatable PFD, like I use on my SUP?
+Can I wear a waist-style inflatable PFD that I use on my SUP?

 No, unfortunately these are not appropriate for using while sailing dinghies.
 If it’s manually inflating, and the sailor becomes unable to inflate the PFD, then the PFD will not be able to assist them when needed.
 If it’s an automatic inflating PFD, there is a chance it will automatically inflate at an undesired time while sailing and hinder sailing ability.